elahe-dastan/simplesurance-assignment/README.md

   CalculateExpired --> ArrayTimeOfRequest;
 ```

 This solution has O(1) memory and time complexity.
-For each request we lock the array because we want to read and also
-make some rooms sets to zero (so we don't use `RWLock` here).

 ## Saving to Disk

 Writing into a file using the current solution is easy.
 We write
 the array using JSON format into a file which is named `state.json` by default.
 Then read the file in the start phase and if there was any error we fallback to use
 any empty state.

 About how often we want to write to this file we should answer to these question: "How important is consistency?" and
 "How important is availability?"
 If consistency is so important to use we may choose to write to file by each and every
 request but since writing to a file is so time-consuming, we start another goroutine which writes ot the file
 periodically (period is configurable) by locking the array which seems more configurable and have better performance.